OpenIPC/docs/src/content/docs/use-cases/fpv/groundstation-radxa-zero-3w.md

 - Username: radxa
 - Password: radxa

-Changing password to radxa (for security):
-Once logged into the radxa type 'passwd' to change password for the user.

 SSH into camera:
 Use the onboard wi-fi to connect to your home network: (note - if you are running your fpv system on the 5.8ghz channels, it would be ideal to connect the onboard wifi to a 2.4ghz network to avoid any possible interference.)
 - Method 1: Enter nmtui, go down to Activate a connection and activate one of the detected wifi networks.
 - Method 2: Edit the config.txt file in /config to contain connect_wi-fi YOUR_WIFI_SSID YOUR_WIFI_PASSWORD
 To check your connection after, run nmcli and your wlan0 connection should be green.
 Make a note of your ip address.
 We will need this to ssh into the system later.

+Changing password to radxa (for security):
+Once logged into the radxa type 'passwd' to change password for the user.

 Powering radxa from GPIO Pins:
-Power ground & pin 2/4 with a good 5v source to power from GPIO.
+Wire any ground pin & pin 2/4 with 5v from at least a 1a power source.

 Using power USB as host port (allows 2 wifi adapters without usb hub):
 Type in terminal restup and navigate to overlays.
 From there manage the overlays, and find the 'OTG to Host' port setting.
 Enable it and reboot radxa.

+It is possible to overclock your radxa for higher bitrate performance.

 ## About Adaptive Link